charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 heroku open
 </pre>

+In the above, we do not install bower, which means that we won't be loading bootstrap.
+Since you probably want to load bootstrap, you should take a moment to add bower to **package.json** as explained above, and be sure to push the edits.

 **NOTE**: _If you are working on Cloud 9, you probably won't be able to do the last command.
 Just use the regular Cloud 9 tools for previewing or starting an app._

 ## Status

-There's **heroku apps:info** from inside the folder of one of your apps:
+Here's a run of **heroku apps:info** from inside the folder of one of your apps:

 <pre>
 $ heroku apps:info